It is with great sadness that we have reluctantly had to cancel the Walker Morris Children’s Charity Calendar Competition.

 This was a very special presentation ceremony as not only was it the 25th anniversary Calendar but also the first presentation ceremony at its new office at 33 Wellington Street, the largest professional services move in Leeds in the last 15 years.

 Children from the region’s primary schools were presented with prizes for their artistic talents by two of the Competition’s judges, renowned Yorkshire artist, Ashley Jackson, and David Smedley, Chairman of the Partners at Walker Morris.
 The winning paintings were chosen from over 2500 entries from schools across the Yorkshire and Humber regions.

 The 13 winners, one for each month of the year, plus the coveted front cover, were all presented with a hamper full of artists materials as well as a cheque for their school for £250.
 The 28 runners-up also received an art prize.
 Also, in a surprise coincidence, two of our runners-up were twins Anayat and Ayman Yaseen (picture below with judges, Dean Poole, Ashley Jackson and David Smedley).

-The Calendar Competition is open to all primary school age children from the Yorkshire and Humber regions.
-The children were invited to paint a picture that represents their favourite month of the year.
-From the artwork submitted the judges chose 13 winners, including the prestigious front cover, and 28 runners-up.
-The children’s winning artwork will be used to produce the 2020 calendar that is sold to raise funds in aid of Martin House Hospice.
-Martin House provides family-led care for babies, children and young people with life-shortening conditions across West, North and East Yorkshire, as well as supporting their families throughout the life of their child, and in bereavement.
+Each year all primary school aged children from the Yorkshire and Humber region are invited to enter the Calendar Competition by painting their favourite month of the year.
+The winning paintings are used to produce a Calendar and all proceeds of sale go to Martin House Hospice Care for Children and Young People.
+Martin House provides family-led care for babies, children and young people with life-shortening conditions across West, North and East Yorkshire, as well as supporting their families throughout the life of their child, and in bereavement